What causes vomiting in a pet?

-- High glucose: is usually a sign of diabetes mellitus (“sugar diabetes”).
-Pets with severe uncontrolled diabetes or “diabetic ketoacidosis” often vomit.
+- High glucose.
+This is usually a sign of diabetes mellitus (sugar diabetes).
+Pets with severe uncontrolled diabetes or diabetic ketoacidosis often vomit.

-(c) A urinalysis describes the physical and chemical composition of urine (see article Urinalysis).
+A urinalysis describes the physical and chemical composition of urine (see handout “Urinalysis”).
 It measures how well the kidneys are working, identifies inflammation and infection in the urinary system, and helps to detect diabetes and other metabolic disturbances.
 Urinalysis is important for the proper interpretation of the serum biochemistry profile and should be done at the same time as blood testing.

 In a vomiting pet, some changes that could be seen on a urinalysis include:

-- Bilirubin: this is a pigment associated with liver disease, especially in the cat.
+- Bilirubin.
+The presence of bilirubin pigment in the urine is a sign of liver disease, especially in the cat.

-(d) Intestinal Parasite tests: the simplest screening test for intestinal parasites is called a fecal flotation, in which a small amount of fresh stool is prepared and examined microscopically for the presence of parasite eggs.
+Intestinal parasite tests.
+There are many intestinal parasites that can cause vomiting.
+The simplest screening test for intestinal parasites is called a fecal flotation, in which a small amount of fresh stool is prepared and examined microscopically for the presence of parasite eggs.
 A simple version of the fecal flotation can be done in the veterinary clinic or a sample can be sent to the laboratory for a slightly better test that uses a concentration technique.
 There are other tests that can be done to detect intestinal parasites and your veterinarian may recommend one of these alternative tests.
 Intestinal parasites occur in animals of all ages but are most frequently found in puppies and kittens and are a common cause of vomiting in the young.

-(e) Serum thyroxine (total T4): this test is used to diagnosis hyperthyroidism in cats.
+Serum thyroxine (total T4).
+This test is used to diagnosis hyperthyroidismin cats.
 Hyperthyroidism is a common disorder in middle-aged to older cats and is caused by an overactive thyroid gland.
 The gland produces excessive amounts of thyroid hormones, which substantially increases the body’s metabolic rate and often causes vomiting and diarrhea.

 "Affected cats typically have markedly elevated levels of T4 in their blood."